 In this talk, Mick Cornett tells the story of how Oklahoma City, once one of the most obese towns in America, managed to lift itself by its bootstraps and lose a collective million pounds.
 And though it may be slightly higher than your personal weight loss goals, this feat of communal commitment to healthy living serves as a powerful motivator.
 After all, if an entire town can do it, anyone can!

 Dean Ornish: You genes are not your fate

 Just as the title of this talk suggests, Dean Ornish lays out an argument that our health and wellbeing isn’t necessarily dictated by our genes.
 On the contrary, he claims that by eating healthier, exercising more, and living better, we can actually alter ourselves right down at the genetic level.

 Christopher McDougall: Are we born to run?

 Running s a fitness phenomenon.
 Seemingly ingrained in our DNA, the urge to run is deep and old in humans.
 In this talk, Christopher McDougall shares stories of runners, and running cultures, from all around the world, exploring the mysterious heart of this long-enduring sport.

 According to career analyst Dan Pink, the traditional reward system, contrary to popular belief, isn’t always an entirely effective motivator.
 Here he examines the bare bones of motivation.
 And though it may seem business-oriented, there are a lot of ideas here that can be applied to health, wellbeing, and fitness.

 Diana Nyad swam 100 miles from Cuba to Florida.
 In the dark of the night.
 Enduring hallucinations and jellyfish stings.
-At the age of 64.
 For pure marvel and motivation, this talk is a gem.
 And it teaches us that it’s never too late to follow our dreams.

-To keep up your motivation on the back of those talks, check out these 10 fantastic books on swimming, sports, and fitness.
+To keep up your motivation on the back of those talks, check out these 7 fantastic books on fitness and sports.